shivamsingh18914-collab/bmls-python-scripts/README.md

 * **[anemia_report.py](./anemia_report.py)** – Evaluates hemoglobin and hematocrit parameters across patient profiles to flag potential anemia markers.

 ---

+### 📜 Terms & Usage Notice
+All diagnostic scripts, clinical models, and repositories hosted on this account are the original work of Shivam and are displayed strictly for portfolio review and academic demonstration.

+No permission is granted to copy, modify, distribute, or reuse any part of this codebase for commercial or public purposes without prior written consent.

+© 2026 Shivam.
+All rights reserved.

 *Built as part of an ongoing computational biophysics